 Dad's Life and Legacy

-Dad was the most flawed of fathers.
+Dad started out the most flawed of fathers.
 He was a man broken in many ways by his lot in life.
-His legacy however is a testament and a trophy of grace.
+His later life and legacy however, is a testimony and a trophy of God's grace.

-Born into a monogamous family o a wealthy village man.
-He was the only son of his favoured mother.
-Right from the start, he was a threat to the status quo in a feuding community.
+Born into a polygamous family of a wealthy village man.
+He was the only son of his loved and favoured mother.
+From the start, he was a threat to the status quo in a feuding community.

-His father in the prime of life and success suddenly passed away.
+His father, in the prime of life and success, suddenly passed away.
 And so my dad was given to be raised by another member of the family.
-His mother had no say in the matter, and in fact, she did not see him again for years.
+His mother had no say in the matter, and in fact, she did not see him again for some years.

 And so Dad who was born into wealth and love, became the lost, the last and the least.
 He became an orphan and was treated as such.

-But, my dad had an indestructible streak in him.
-Only God.
+But, my dad had an indestructible streak in him...
+God-given.

 My dad loved books.
-So every opportunity he had in his early days, despite his ugly set of circumstances, he would spend at the village library and read anything he could get his hands on.
+So every opportunity he had as a child, despite his ugly set of circumstances, he would spend at the village library, reading.
+He would read anything he could get his hands on about the world and far away lands.
 He just would lose himself in the big world of books.
-He found a world so wonderful and so alien from where he was.
+He found a world so wonderful and alien to where he was.

 Those early years of reading created a thirst for life and living in Dad.
 He knew from all the wonderful books he read in his village library that there was more to life.
-Life was big, life was wonderful and worth living.
+Life was big, life was wonderful, and life was worth living.

-The library officials being English Missionaries took a liking to him.
-Due to his curious and gentle nature they would answer his questions and give him books that would help him develop his mind and intellect – Thank God for English Missionaries!
+The library officials being English missionaries took a liking to him.
+Due to his curious and gentle nature they would answer his questions and give him books that would help him develop his mind and intellect – Thank God for Missionaries!

 When Dad finished school, he got his first job in the library!
 What joy!